 After my kids were born, I actually started to look forward to a craft pint in the evenings to unwind.
 It occupied my mind about wanting a beer.

-I always admired people who didn’t drink.
+I actually always admired people who didn’t drink.

 If I have one, I’m gonna have two.
 A saying that resonated with me “One is too many and 10 is never enough.”
 The problem wasn’t the fourth or fifth drink, it was THE FIRST.
 The only path for me was not having one.
-That’s why I quit drinking.

 That’s mental toughness.
 For example, we went to a wedding last week and the ride home with my kids was incredible, we blasted the music and sang aloud.
 Before quitting, I wouldn’t have driven home.

 There is a saying that if you want “To attain knowledge, add things everyday.
 To attain wisdom, remove things every day.”

 I know my goals and I have never once written down drinking as part of the plan.
-Sometimes quickly, sometimes slowly, It took me a long time to realize that sacrificing short-term gratification for long-term and big picture satisfaction is best for me.
-And this is just one part of my life.
+Sometimes quickly, sometimes slowly, why I quit drinking is because it took me a long time to realize that sacrificing short-term gratification for long-term and big picture satisfaction is best for me.

 We are all going to mess up, but it’s not about the setback, it’s about the comeback.
 When we mess up, we just start over, but I’m going to try to not let fear win.

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
-Check out the most recent books on Mental Toughness-
+His company DRB & associates coach executives and professional athletes and is based in Indianapolis.
+Some clients have included three winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.